zhuolonghao/zhuolonghao.github.io/_posts/2024-06-01-leveraged_credit_overview.md

 <p class="meta">June 2024, re-write July 2025 - Charlotte, NC</p>

 **Leveraged Finance** or **LevFin** refers to debt financing of highly levered / speculative-grade companies.
-They raise debt capital through loan and bond underwriting.
-Leveraged loans are mainly used for leveraged buy-outs (LBOs), mergers and acquisitions (M&A), recapitalisation or refinancing of debt.
+It comprises both leveraged loans and high-yield bonds.
-In contrast
+In particular, Leveraged Loans (LL) are mainly used for leveraged buy-outs (LBOs), mergers and acquisitions (M&A), recapitalisation or refinancing of debt.

 Debt issuances often receive a rating from major credit rating agencies, such as S&P Global Ratings (S&P).
 Per S&P's analysis [1], among *rated* corporates, speculative-grade represents 51% of issuers, despite they just account for 22% of *rated* debt.